-The Law Offices of Jonathan Cooper handles many types of personal injury cases like the ones listed above, but we are also are looking out for the best interest of your child.
+The Law Offices of Jonathan Cooper handles many types of personal injury cases in New York like the ones listed above, but we are also are looking out for the best interest of your child.
 If your child has been seriously injured as the result of the negligence of his or her school, camp or daycare provider, you're probably thinking - or should be -

 Unfortunately, the national media has blurred the line between myth and fact regarding child injury cases, particularly in New York.